 - The swoosh logo or Jumpman logo being the wrong size or facing the wrong direction

 - Poor quality embroidery on the logo or in other details.

 Signs of Fake Nike Shoes

-Authentic Nike sneakers are made from high-quality materials using advanced technology to display comfort and style.
+Authentic Nike shoes are made from high-quality materials using advanced technology to display comfort and style.
 If you're suspicious about the quality of your sneakers, each part of the shoe can help determine if your Nike shoes are fake.

 - The upper should feature even stitching and quality finishing.
 The material should be soft and supple without any creasing, and there should be no overlapping colors.

 - The midsoles of genuine Nike sneakers are genuinely glued and not stitched.
-They should be made of quality foam and usually feature the swoosh logo and model name.
+They should be made using quality foam and usually feature the swoosh logo and model name.

 - The outsole should be constructed of high-grade rubber that is light and flexible.
-Check that patterns and ridges are uniformly spaced and even and that the soles aren’t stiff or have a “plasticky” feeling.
+Check that patterns and ridges are uniformly spaced and even, and the soles aren't stiff or have a "plasticky" feeling.

-- The tongue of genuine Nike sneakers features the brand logo of the upper.
+- The tongue of genuine Nike sneakers features the brand logo on the upper.
 On the inside of the tongue, the tag should show the product information, including the size and country of manufacture.
 There will also be a 9-digit serial number, which should match the code on the box.